José María Barreiro Manjón: Battle of Boyacá

 Viceroy Samano was caught by surprise when he was informed of the defeat and capture of Barreiro and the army on August 8 as all the communications he had sustained with Barreiro had only mentioned victories over the patriots.
-Samano quickly fled the capital the next morning August 9 to Cartagena along with other Royalist officials while Colonel de la Calzada the 400 soldiers of the Aragon Battalion destroyed the gunpowder supply and retreated towards Popayán.
+Samano quickly fled the capital the next morning August 9 to Cartagena along with other Royalist officials while Colonel de la Calzada and the 400 soldiers of the Aragon Battalion destroyed the gunpowder supply and retreated towards Popayán.